All Episodes

 We have chanting, you know, all sorts of incendiary comments at the president talking about incest and attacking his wife and daughter and 11-year-old kid and anybody that seems to like this president.

-There's such hatred and vitriol on the left, it's unprecedented.
+There's such hatred and vitriol on the left.

-A Trump supporter, a Fox News watcher, a Hannity Show listener, a, you know, somebody who reads books of Rush and the great one, Mark Levin, he's got his new book coming out next week.
+Now, imagine, by the way, for a second, a Trump supporter, a Fox News watcher, a Hannity show listener, a, you know, somebody who reads books of Rush and the great one, Mark Levin, he's got his new book coming out next week.

 Just like Bill Clinton blamed the Oklahoma City bombing on talk radio and Rush Limbaugh, which was insane.

-Ernie Sanders supporters aren't, you know, this is one nutty insane person, but the incendiary language, the vitriol, the vile hatred, spewed daily, and Robert De Niro and wanting to punch the president in the face, and Joe Biden wanting to punch him in the face, and Jim Kerry wanting to take a golf club to his head and so many others.
+Bernie Sanders supporters aren't, you know, this is one nutty, insane person, but the incendiary language, the vitriol, the vile hatred spewed daily, and Robert De Niro and wanting to punch the president in the face and Joe Biden wanting to punch him in the face and Jim Kerry wanting to take a golf club to his head and so many others.

-I don't even know if Michael Shabon, do you even know this guy?
+I don't even know, Michael Shabon, do you even know this guy?

 You know, is that any different from Madonna wishing to blow up the White House or dreaming of blowing up the White House?